Get exclusive member benefits & effect social change. Join Today

 Your child may display one or more of the following behaviors during a tantrum:

-- Stay calm.
 It’s important to remain composed.
-If possible, don’t let the tantrum interrupt what you’re doing, and don’t react with threats or anger.
-This lets your child know that tantrums are not an effective means of getting your attention or getting what he or she wants.
+If possible, don’t let your child’s tantrum interrupt what you’re doing, and don’t react with threats or anger.
+This lets your child know that tantrums are not an effective means of getting your attention or getting what they want.
 Wait for a quiet time after the tantrum has subsided to discuss your child’s behavior.

-- Ignore the tantrum.
-If possible, pretend that nothing’s happening.
-If your child is in a safe place and you are finding it difficult to ignore him or her, leave the room.
 However, certain behaviors should not be ignored, such as kicking or hitting others, throwing objects that could cause damage or injury, or screaming for extended periods of time.
-In these situations, remove your child from the environment, along with any objects that could be dangerous, and verbally reinforce that such behaviors are unacceptable.
+In these situations, remove your child from the environment, along with any objects that could be dangerous.
+Verbally reinforce that such behaviors are unacceptable.

-- Remove your child from the situation.
-If you’re home and your child will not calm down, try a time-out.
-Take them to another room and remove anything that might distract him or her.
-If you’re out in public, ignore the tantrum unless your child is in danger of hurting himself or herself, or someone else.
-In that case, the best response is stop what you’re doing, take your child, and leave.
+If you’re home and your child won’t calm down, try a time out.
+Take them to another room and remove anything that might distract them.
+If you’re out in public, ignore the tantrum unless your child is in danger of hurting themselves or someone else.
+In that case, the best response is to stop what you’re doing, take your child, and leave.

-- Acknowledge your child’s frustration.
-Letting your child know that you understand his or her emotions can sometimes help the child calm down, especially if he or she is looking for attention.
+Letting your child know that you understand their emotions can sometimes help them calm down, especially if they’re looking for attention.

 The following strategies may help prevent tantrums:

 Over time, you will learn which strategies work best with your child.

 Medically reviewed on: Mar 08, 2016: Karen Richardson Gill, MD